 There are sometimes other benefits to drinking cold water even though, similar to calorie burning, the positive impact may be minor.
 For example, during hot weather, the body tends to lose extra fluids.
 People who work, are physically active, or live in hot areas may want to consider drinking cold water because colder fluids leave the stomach more quickly than warmer ones, which allows for faster rehydration.
 Cold beverages in hot weather may also help cool down the body, although this cooling effect may not last long or be very noticeable.
 Regardless, it's a matter of preference.
 People generally enjoy drinking cold beverages more than warm ones, so studies indicate that they’ll likely drink more water, known as drinking ad libitum (or drinking for pleasure), if they have a cold supply.

 Similar to the benefits of drinking cold water, the negative effects are also thought to be negligible.
 As mentioned, drinking cold water doesn't typically cause any harm or injury.
 However, if you experience heartburn, chest pain, or trouble swallowing, it’s possible that cold water could contribute to throat irritation.
 Ultimately, the amount of water you drink is thought to impact hydration and health much more than temperature.
-If you want to know more about recommended water intake, check out this Q&A Not drinking enough fluids?.

 It sounds like staying hydrated is a priority for you — keep up the good work!Alice!